DiscontinuedUpdate: New Balance 910 v4

 The outsole is perhaps the best part of the 910 v2 because of two main elements.
 One is the new, deep, and aggressive multi-directional lugs that really offer superb grip on different trail surfaces.
 Number two is the Sticky Rubber compound that New Balance uses in most of its trail shoes.
 It brings superior traction, even in wet conditions.
 There is a Rock Plate right between the outsole and the midsole for protection against sharp objects.

 Taking sole position of the midsole is the Revlite foam, which has all the durability and responsive cushioning of all New Balance foams, but is 30% lighter.
 It gives the midsole a really good feel of softness upon landing and firmness for take offs.
+This midsole material is still used in the 4th version of the NB 910.

 A synthetic mesh offers a really breathable ride.
 It is now a bit softer, which helps the upper adapt better to the runner’s foot.
 New Balance offers the Toe Protect or the rubber-like material in the toe box to prevent the toes from getting bruised while the gusseted tongue keeps dirt and trail debris off.
 There is a standard sockliner for more step-in comfort and a fit that hugs the foot.